shaik1002/biggitlabbomb/doc/user/project/merge_requests/auto_merge.md

 Prerequisites:

-- You must have at least the Developer role for the project.
+- You must have at least the Developer role in the project.
 - If your project configuration requires it, all threads in the merge request [must be resolved](index.md#resolve-a-thread).
 - The merge request must have received all required approvals.